 A quick internet search will give you a list of organisations

 that have been known to match fund, so this may be a good way to

 identify employers in your local area that your parents can

 You may find that there are one or two large organisations that

-employ many of your parents, so if you find a company that is
+employ many of your parents.
+If you find a company that is willing

 Once you've identified local employers, send letters to parents